A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices

 To obtain the output transmission from the right end of the medium, we calculate the solutions of the coupled differential equations in the THLE analysis for the medium.
 The intensity of incoming light from the left side of the medium is $I_{\rm in}$~$(=E_p^2/2\pi v_g^2)$.
-For the direct-coupled qubit medium, the transmission coefficient, at time $t$, for a medium of $N$ qubits is given as
+For the direct-coupled qubit medium, the transmission probability, at time $t$, for a medium of $N$ qubits is given as

 where $\langle b_N^{\dagger} b_N \rangle$ is the number operator expectation value at the output qubit.
-We can similarly obtain the QCA transmission coefficient by calculating the expectation value of the qubit operator $\beta_N$ from the QCA (Eq.~\ref{QC_direct}).
-The QCA transmission coefficient is given as
+We can similarly obtain the QCA transmission probability by calculating the expectation value of the qubit operator $\beta_N$ from the QCA.
+The QCA transmission probability is given as

 For the side-coupled qubits, the output photons are coming out from the resonator at the rightmost end and not from the qubit as for the direct-coupled qubit system.
-Hence, for a medium of $N$ qubit-resonators pairs, the transmission coefficient is given as
+Hence, for a medium of $N$ qubit-resonators pairs, the transmission probability is given as

 where $\langle f_N^{\dagger} f_N \rangle$ is the expectation value of the number operator of the rightmost resonator.
 It is found by substituting the steady-state solutions of the qubits' variables in the integrated output resonator's equation at steady-state.
 For example, for a single qubit-resonator pair, to find the resonator number operator ~($F_{11}$), we multiply Eq.~\ref{longTF01} with its conjugate, to obtain the final relation as